webcomics/dosage/doc/web/content/comics/SmackJeeves_Helix_edit.md

 <form name="comic" action="http://gaepostmail.appspot.com/comic/" method="post">
 <table class="comicinfo">
 <tr>
 <th>Description</th><td><textarea name="description" cols="40" rows="3">A street rat is given a second chance when he is dragged from the gutter and into a new life.
-Will he accept his position at the side of royalty, or fight every step of the way? *Rated M for sex (both hetero and homo), violence, nudity, language and dark themes.* If you can handle these subjects, I hope you'll enjoy the comic. :) Thanks for reading! ~Join Helix on tumblr at http://helix-comic.tumblr.com ! ~</textarea></td>
+Will he accept his position at the side of royalty, or fight every step of the way? -Rated M for sex (M/M, consensual), violence, nudity, language and dark themes.- Warnings: -References to child abuse and sexual abuse.- If you can handle these subjects, I hope you'll enjoy the comic. :) Thanks for reading! ~Join Helix on tumblr at http://helix-comic.tumblr.com ! ~</textarea></td>
 </tr>
 <tr>
 <th>Website</th><td><input type="text" name="url" value="http://helix.smackjeeves.com/comics/" size="40"/></td>